Skip to main content

 Digitised copies of directories across the country can be viewed online via Historical Directories hosted by the University of Leicester.

-There is an almost unbroken run of electoral registers dating from 1901 to the present day.
-These are heavily used by family historians and many are available online at ancestry.com.
+Explore electoral registers dating from 1901 to the present day.
+These are heavily used by family historians and many are available online at Ancestry.

 Collected from a wide variety of local and national sources it dates back to the early years of the 20th century.